Skip to content

 In Australia and New Zealand, the ANZFSS guidelines align with the ENFSI position: reports should include uncertainty qualification and should distinguish between class-level and individual-level comparison conclusions.

-For the forensic examiner, the post-PCAST practical implications are five: (1) always generate test marks with the suspect tool in conditions as close as possible to the questioned mark conditions; (2) document both the optical comparison and the reasoning chain for the conclusion, not just the final opinion; (3) disclose any ambiguity in the marks, any regions where comparison was not possible, and any features in the test mark not present in the questioned mark; (4) consider whether 3D acquisition is available and adds value, especially in cases going to contested hearing; (5) frame the conclusion within the AFTE scheme while acknowledging the current absence of a validated population error rate.
+For the forensic examiner, post-PCAST practice requires five disciplines: (1) generate test marks with the suspect tool under conditions as close as possible to those that produced the questioned mark; (2) document both the optical comparison and the reasoning chain, not just the final conclusion; (3) disclose ambiguity, regions where comparison was not possible, and features present in the test mark but absent from the questioned mark; (4) consider whether 3D acquisition is available and adds value, particularly for cases proceeding to a contested hearing; (5) frame the conclusion within the AFTE scheme while acknowledging the current absence of a validated population error rate.

 For the advocate cross-examining a tool-mark expert, the PCAST-informed approach focuses on four questions: (1) what validation studies support this method's accuracy for this specific mark type and substrate?; (2) what is the known or estimated false-positive rate for this examiner's laboratory?; (3) did any second examiner independently review and reach the same conclusion?; (4) was the comparison conducted using any quantitative scoring supplemented by the subjective comparison?